Wednesday, September 20, 2023

 ferox virago~Reimagined for Whatcom Museum's National Call to Artists: Acts of Healing and Repair

-"ferox virago" 28"x12" mixed media on stretched canvas and acrylic pen on teabags attached to canvas panel
+"ferox virago" 28"x12" mixed media on stretched canvas and acrylic pen on teabags attached to canvas panel (currently on exhibit for art studio events)

 I first read of the Whatcom Museum's Call to Artists, months before the deadline.
 So many of my paintings deal on one level or another with healing that I thought choosing what to submit would be easy.
 It wasn't.
 I did think of two paintings as possibilities to submit, but I also was contemplating the word "acts" as I thought about my paintings.
 How could I create an "act" of healing, I wondered.
 One week before the entry deadline, I had the idea.
 I would adapt, and make prominent, the drawing of ferox virago that I had created during the covid period of lockdown and isolation in early 2020.
 I made that drawing to represent protection for us, particularly during that time to protect us not only from disease, but also to help us transcend and transform during this time of extreme uncertainty that amplified collective and individual fear.
 It has symbols of the triangle, spiral, stillness, world spirit, the scarab, the turtle, head of spiral horns, and hooves.
 (See the blog entry from 2020 for details about the inspiration, creation, and meaning.)